List of municipalities in British Columbia: Cities

 A city is a classification of municipalities used in British Columbia.
-British Columbia's lieutenant governor may incorporate a community as a city by letters patent, on the recommendation of the Minister of Communities, Sport and Cultural Development, if its population is greater than 5,000 and the outcome of a vote involving affected residents was that greater than 50 percent voted in favour of the proposed incorporation.
+British Columbia's lieutenant governor may incorporate a community as a city by letters patent, on the recommendation of the Minister of Housing and Municipal Affairs, if its population is greater than 5,000 and the outcome of a vote involving affected residents was that greater than 50 percent voted in favour of the proposed incorporation.

-British Columbia has 52 cities, had a cumulative population of 3,630,140 in the 2021 census.
+British Columbia has 53 cities, which had a cumulative population of 3,630,140 in the 2021 census.
 British Columbia's largest and smallest cities are Vancouver and Greenwood with populations of 662,248 and 702 respectively.
 The fastest-growing city in British Columbia is Langford, which grew 31.8 percent between 2016 and 2021, while the fastest-shrinking is Merritt, which shrunk by 1.2 percent.
 The largest city by land area is Abbotsford, which spans 375.33 km2, while the smallest is Duncan, at 2.06 km2.
 The first community to incorporate as a city was New Westminster on July 16, 1860, while the most recent community to incorporate as a city was Mission on March 29, 2021.
+Victoria is the capital city of British Columbia.

 District municipalities

 A district municipality is a classification of municipalities used in British Columbia.
-British Columbia's lieutenant governor may incorporate a community as a district municipality by letters patent, under the recommendation of the Minister of Communities, Sport and Cultural Development, if the area is greater than 800 ha and has a population density of fewer than 5 people per hectare, and the outcome of a vote involving affected residents was that greater than 50 percent voted in favour of the proposed incorporation.
+British Columbia's lieutenant governor may incorporate a community as a district municipality by letters patent, under the recommendation of the Minister of Housing and Municipal Affairs, if the area is greater than 800 ha and has a population density of fewer than 5 people per hectare, and the outcome of a vote involving affected residents was that greater than 50 percent voted in favour of the proposed incorporation.

 British Columbia has 49 district municipalities that had a cumulative population of 669,454 in the 2021 Census.
 British Columbia's largest and smallest district municipalities are Langley and Wells with populations of 132,603 and 218 respectively.
 The fastest-growing district municipality in British Columbia is Stewart, which grew 28.9 percent between 2016 and 2021, while the fastest-shrinking is the Northern Rockies Regional Municipality, which declined by 18.8 percent.

 Of British Columbia's current 49 district municipalities, the first to incorporate as a district municipality was North Cowichan on June 18, 1873, while the most recent community to incorporate as a district municipality was the Northern Rockies Regional Municipality (NRRM) on February 6, 2009.
 Although portrayed as a regional municipality in its official name, the NRRM is actually classified as a district municipality.

 Indian government districts

-The lone Indian government district was granted by the federal Sechelt Indian Band Self-Government Act and provincial Sechelt Indian Government District Enabling Act to the Sechelt Indian Government District which governs the Sechelt Indian Band lands consisting of 33 former Indian reserves.
+The lone Indian government district designation was created by the federal shíshálh Nation Self-Government Act and provincial Sechelt Indian Government District Enabling Act and granted to the shíshálh Nation Government District (formerly known as the Sechelt Indian Government District), which governs the shíshálh Nation lands consisting of 33 former Indian reserves.